Netflix indicted over 'Cuties' film

 Netflix has been indicted over a French film that depicts 11-year-old girls twerking and dancing provocatively.

-The Texas grand jury said that in streaming Cuties, Netflix did "knowingly promote visual material which depicts the lewd exhibition of the genitals or public area" of a minor which "has no serious literary, artistic, political, or scientific value."
+The Texas grand jury said that in streaming Cuties, Netflix did "knowingly promote visual material which depicts the lewd exhibition of the genit4ls or public area" of a minor which "has no serious literary, artistic, political, or scientific value."

 The indictment was filed at Tyler County Court, with the first page being shared to Twitter by Texas Representative Matt Schaefer.